graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 This change simplifies using extension methods for the data loaders.
 You may need to remove the `using GraphQL.DataLoader;` statement from your code to resolve any compiler warnings, and/or add `using GraphQL;`.

+### 10. The SchemaPrinter has been deprecated

+Please see the v7 migration document regarding the new `schema.ToAST()` and `schema.Print()` methods available for printing the schema (available since 7.6).

+For federated schemas, the `ServiceGraphType`'s `sdl` field will now use the new implementation to print the schema.
+Please raise an issue if this causes a problem for your federated schema.